vladcc/object-oriented-c/README.txt

 this->this_Bear = ccls_mult_offset(this->this_Bear);
 this->this_Pug = ccls_mult_offset(this->this_Pug);

-ccls_mult_offset() is a macro delcared in cclass.h and it's job is to get the proper offest inside the derived class.
+ccls_mult_offset() is a macro declared in cclass.h and it's job is to get the proper offset inside the derived class.

 Now we can pass this->this_Man to the cclsMan constructor.
 Similar for the bear and the pug.
 This way we can use the three classes internally in cclsManBearPug.
 This is not without it's downsides, though, because we just lost the polymorphism.
 A pointer to cclsMan